At the Immigrant's Table

 Ingredients

-• 1 package of tofu drained
+• 1 tofu drained

-• 1 large onion
+• 1 onion

-• 2 Tbs white wine or regular vinegar
+• 2 Tbs white wine vinegar or regular

 • salt to taste